 If your art is feeling stale, there is no better time to switch things up.
 “Swap out the art in your gallery wall for a fast, inexpensive refresh,” Drost and Trohman suggest.

 Oil Wooden Cutting Boards

 Wooden kitchen tools benefit greatly from regular cleaning and maintenance with natural oils.
-“This is quick and easy, and helps maintain cutting boards and wooden spoons,” according to Drost and Trohman.
-They suggest using a mineral oil or other food-grade oil that can be purchased at food supply stores for a quick and easy refresh.
+“This is quick and easy and helps maintain cutting boards and wooden spoons,” according to Drost and Trohman.
+They suggest using mineral oil or another food-grade oil that can be purchased at food supply stores for a quick and easy refresh.

 Polish Your Silverware

 This one takes some elbow grease, but cleaning your silver regularly helps prevent tarnishing and keeps your cutlery ready for use.
 Drost and Trohman suggest using a good polishing cloth and Wright’s Silver Cream to rid your silver of any buildup.

 Professional installation of blinds can be incredibly expensive, but you can still get custom blinds at an economical cost if you are willing to do the installation yourself.
 DIY Easy Blinds is a national online retailer offering at-your-door self-installed window treatments.
 Orders are placed online, including the booking of pre-order phone consultations with a team of experts who will walk you through the measuring, ordering, and installing process.
 The products, ranging from faux wood blinds to blackout shades, arrive rolled up with all hardware needed for installation.